encho253/Java-Tasks/Defining_Classes_Part_2.md

 ### Problem 7.
 Min and Max
 *	Create generic methods `Min<T>()` and `Max<T>()` for finding the minimal and maximal element in the `GenericList<T>`.
-*	You may need to add a generic constraints for the type `T`.
+*	You may need to add generic constraints for the type `T`.

 ### Problem 8.
 Matrix
 *	Define a class `Matrix<T>` to hold a matrix of numbers (e.g. integers, floats, decimals).